PRO100KBAC/rvc-tts-audio-webui-api/README.md

 When during installation you will need to select Nvidia GPU or CPU(so slow)

->after installation is complete, it starts automatically
+>after installation is complete, it starts webui automatically

 ## Install guide for Linux